milvus-io/milvus/docs/design_docs/index_design.md

 ### 8.3.1 The relationship between IndexCoord and IndexNode

-IndexCoord is responsible for assigning index construction tasks and maintaining index status, and IndexNode is the node that executes index building tasks.
+IndexCoord is responsible for assigning index construction tasks and maintaining index status.

+IndexNode is a node that executes index building tasks.

 ### 8.3.2 NodeManager